floatchat/acepeak/README.md

 ## Support

-For any issues, questions, or feature requests, feel free to open an issue on GitHub or contact us directly at [support@acepeak.ai](mailto:support@acepeak.ai).
+For any issues, questions, or feature requests, feel free to open an issue on GitHub or contact us directly at [info@acepeakinvestment.com](mailto:acepeakinvestment.com).

 ---